Raieen/Raieen/README.md

 I am a fourth year Computer Science student at the University of Toronto and connoisseur of frozen 🍕.

 I'm interested in Software Engineering and Human Computer Interaction.
-In my free time, I am building a social networking app.
+In my free time, I am building a social networking app, [Matcha Meet](https://matchameet.com).
 Coming soon to an app store near you!

 <br>